 Online order pickup desks were in the back of the store, employees were poorly trained, and retailers didn’t have an accurate view of in-store inventory.
 When we look at Walmart Grocery, though, we don’t need to get out of our cars, employees are well trained, and, well, I’d doubt that inventory is as reliable as it ought to be.
 But two out of three isn’t bad.

 This shouldn’t be a surprise.
 We have been trained to embrace drive-through at fast food restaurants [did you know that 70 percent of McDonald’s business in the US is through the drive-through window?].
 Drive-through windows are a requirement for drug stores, at least in my part of the country.
 It seems that drive-through grocery pickup is just the next manifestation of this trend.

 Yes, retailers in dense-enough markets will need to find last-mile delivery solutions that customers will pay a premium for, but it is increasingly clear to me, anyway, that Walmart Grocery’s fast ramp is showing us a critical component of the grocery store of the future.

-Ken brings a rich online retail background to Slice Intelligence.
+Ken brings a rich online retail background to Rakuten Intelligence.
 Most recently, Ken was SVP, Media Analytic Solutions at Nielsen, where he developed several innovative digital commerce measurement and advertising effectiveness solutions.
 Prior to Nielsen, Ken was an analyst at Jupiter Research, where he was an early thought leader, trusted adviser, and media source on e-commerce.
 His prescient outlook on fledgling e-commerce industry was a key contributor to Jupiter’s dominance as a digital media zeitgeist at the dawn of the Internet.